-Back from our tricycle adventure, we went in the front door of Molly’s house.
+Back from our tricycle adventure, Dad, Molly’s mom, Molly and I went in the front door of Molly’s house.
 I loved the inside of her house.
 It had lots of furniture unlike mine.
-But what I really liked the most was that it had many more choices and places to go than mine, and every room was up or down from the other rooms, with stairs everywhere.
-Where our house was simple, Molly’s was “complicated”, a word I heard my parents use.
-I thought it was like the pirate ship in the Treasure Island book my dad had read me.
-The book had pictures of the deck and inside the ship.
+But what I really liked the most was that it had many more different places to go than mine, and every room was up or down from the other rooms, with stairs everywhere.
+Where our house was simple, Molly’s was “complicated”, a word I heard mom and dad use.
+Her house was like the pirate ship in the Treasure Island book dad had read me.
+The book had pictures of the top part and inside the ship.

-At the end of the hallway, across from the bathroom were even more stairs that led up to a small door.
+At the end of the hallway, across from the bathroom were even more stairs that went up to a small door.
 It was the door to Molly’s room, which was in the top part of the house just under the roof.
-Molly said it was an “attic”, but it was nothing like the attic in my house.
+Molly said it was an “attic”, but it wasn’t like the attic in my house.
 You could walk on the floor and it wasn’t all dark.

-I liked all the parts of Molly’s house, but her bedroom was my favorite.
+I liked all the parts of Molly’s house, but her bedroom was the best part.
 I felt like I was in some secret fort above the rest of the world, or inside a pirate ship.
-The room was really long and had a ceiling that was slanted like a roof.
+The room was really long and had a top part that was slanted like a roof.
 There were three windows along one side looking down on Molly’s front yard, our street, and my house across it.
-The windows were strange because they were closer to the floor than regular windows, so you could sit on the floor and still look down from them.
+The windows were strange because they were closer to the floor than the windows in our house, so you could sit on the floor and still look down from them.
 Across from the windows were shelves in the wall filled with books and toys.
 Molly’s bed, with wood posts sticking up, was at the end of the room away from the door.
-There were also two big soft puffy chairs like the couch and chairs in the living room.
+There were also two big soft puffy chairs like the couch and chairs in her living room.
 They were great for pretending, either fun to sit in, or fun to hide behind so we couldn’t see each other.

-So the four of us entered the house and followed Molly’s mom into the living room.
-She told the three of us to “make yourselves comfortable”, which seemed to me a strange thing to be told to make, but that was adults for you.
-Molly took off her shoes and flung herself on the couch, so I took mine off as well and and did the same.
+So the four of us went into the house and followed Molly’s mom into the living room.
+She told the rest of us to “make yourselves comfortable”, which seemed to me a strange thing to be told to make, but that was grownups for you.
+Molly took off her shoes and jumped on the couch, so I took mine off as well and did the same.
 She lay her head on one side part, like it was a pillow, and stretched out her body along the couch and wiggled her feet.
-Her eyes told me to do the same, so I did so on the other side, my feet going towards her and beyond her feet in the middle.
-My dad grinned at the two of us and sat in one of the big chairs across from the couch.
+Her eyes told me to do the same, so I did on the other side, my feet going towards her and past her feet in the middle.
+Dad grinned seeing the two of us and sat in one of the big chairs across from the couch.
 Molly’s mom called them “easy” chairs, I guess because of how soft they were.

-Molly’s mom reappeared from down below in the kitchen with a wood tray with four big fat cups that had strange patterns on them and steam coming out the top.
-She set the tray on the tiny low table between the couch and the two chairs, and said the cocoa was still very hot and we had to wait before it was cool enough to drink.
+Molly’s mom came up the stairs from down below in the kitchen with a flat thing with four big cups that had strange patterns on them and steam coming out the top.
+She set the thing on the tiny table between the couch and the two chairs, and said the cocoa was still very hot and we had to wait before it was cool enough to drink.
 She sat down in the other “easy” chair and looked at the two of us lying on either side of the couch.

 “Look at these two Eric”, she said laughing a little, “They look like they own the place.”

-“Well Joan”, my dad replied, squeezing his face with his hand as he thought, “They certainly own the future.
-We just need to make sure there is a future for them to own.”
+“Well Joan”, dad replied, squeezing his face with his hand as he thought, “They certainly own the future.
+We just need to make sure there’s a future for them to own.”

-“I agree with you there, and I have hopes that Khrushchev will be very different than Stalin, and we can end this insane nuclear arms race.”
+“I agree with you there”, she said, “And I have hopes that Khrushchev will be very different than Stalin, and we can end this insane nuclear arms race.”

 “I wouldn’t hold your breath.”
 I wondered what he meant.
-It did not make any sense to me why Molly’s mom would want to hold her breath.
+It didn’t make any sense to me why Molly’s mom would want to hold her breath.

 But it looked like it made sense to Molly’s mom, who pressed her lips together and said nothing.
 She looked at Molly and me and her face was serious and I could tell she was thinking about us and what to say next.
-I knew my dad did not like this Khrushchev guy, but my mom and Molly’s mom both were hoping he would do something good.
+I knew dad did not like that “Khrushchev” guy, but mom and Molly’s mom both were hoping he would do something good.

-“Here’s to the future!” she said, though she didn’t look or sound sure about what she was saying as she took a sip.
+“Here’s to the future!” she said, holding her cup up, though she didn’t look or sound sure about what she was saying as she took a sip.

-Molly slid her bottom off the couch and flopped onto the soft rug that covered the floor, folding her legs together under the little table which came up to her chest.
-I followed her lead and did pretty much the same.
+Molly slid her body off the couch and flopped onto the soft rug that covered the floor, folding her legs together under the little table which came up to her chest.
+I did the same.
 She sipped her cocoa and said “mmm”.
-I sipped mine silently, uncomfortable with the energy between the two adults across from us.
+I sipped mine quietly, uncomfortable with the energy between the two grownups across from us.

-All the other adults that were my dad’s friends were always asking him about his “dissertation”.
-It was something he was writing, sometimes on pieces of paper and sometimes on the typewriter.
-Things would be so much better once he was done.
+All the other grownups that were dad’s friends were always asking him about his “dissertation”.
+It was something he had to write, or make on the typewriter.
+All the other grownups thought that things would be so much better once he did it.

-My dad looked up in the air, thinking.
+Dad looked up in the air, thinking.
 He took a deep breath, puffed out his cheeks, and blew air out between his almost closed lips.
-I could tell he was counting though he didn’t say anything yet.
+I could tell he was thinking though he didn’t say anything yet.

 Molly’s mom nodded her head and put on a big smile.
-“That sounds like you are getting there.
-All your research done.
-That’s got to feel good.”
+“Well, you got to keep at it, I guess.”

-My dad nodded again but did not answer her question.
-Usually my dad liked to have answers to questions about how to do things, but not this time.
+Dad nodded again but didn’t answer her question.
+Usually dad liked to have answers to questions about how to do things, but not this time.
 I wondered why not.